 The quest for the Swan Queen had clearly unraveled.
 The elven rangers were tired.
 The darkness had begun to toy with their minds.
 They were a strong people but the unexpected loss of men to the Unthings discouraged them.
 They pressed forward, however, with the hope of finding friendly faces at the elven settlement at the Silver River.

 Finding the settlement, however, was not a simple task.
 Elves were a cautious sort and often used their considerable talents to hide themselves.

 The men in the troupe made their way along the riverbank in the light of morning.
 It was not wise to move openly but they had no desire to walk through the more shadowed parts of the woods.

 And so they fell into a trap quite easily.

 A thousand arrows pointed at this small band of rangers.
-If it weren’t for Toryn’s unflinching poise, the other men might have reacted and uselessly drawn their bows at those who surrounded them.
+If it weren’t for Toryn’s unflinching poise, the other men might have drawn their bows at those who surrounded them.
 But Toryn knew it would be futile.
 He nodded to the circle of elves and spoke calmly.
 “I am Ranger Toryn.
 We’re from the Two Forks village.
-We’ve been journeying West to the Mirror Lake.
+We’ve been journeying west to the Mirror Lake.
 Our men are injured, thanks to the Unthings a day or so north of here.”

 “The human cub,” the apparent leader spoke from a tree above them.
-“Your prisoner?”
+“Is he your prisoner?”